rskupnik/edgar2/refactor-plan.md

 ## Get rid of DeviceStatus and everything that uses it

 ## Completely remove unresponsive devices from memory once they fail x isAlive checks (or after time period) - configurable

+ALMOST DONE

+TODO: Remove the display on frontend (or grey it out to mark a device that should be there but is not?)